Embedded property-graph database with native vector and full-text indexing.

 Construct and Query

-These statements build the graph shown on the right.
+These statements build the graph shown below.

 CREATE (alice:Person {name: "Alice"})